EmbeddedOS/Linux/docs/linux_programming_interface.md

   - 1. **Efficiency**: It may be cheaper to provide one instance of resources that is managed by a server than to provide the same resource locally on every computer.
   - 2. **Control, coordination, and security**.
   - 3. **Operations in a heterogeneous environment**: In a network, the various clients and the server, can be running on different hw and OS platforms.

+### 2.18.
+Realtime

+- `Realtime applications` are those that need to respond in a timely fashion to input.
+Frequently, such input comes from an external sensor or a specialized input device, and output takes the form of controlling some external hw.
+  - For example: back ATM, automated assembly lines, aircraft navigation systems.

+- Although many realtime applications require rapid responses to input, the defining factor is that the response is guaranteed to be delivered within a certain deadline time after the triggering event.

+- The provision of realtime, responsiveness, especially where short response times are demanded, requires support from the underlying OS.
+Most OSes don't natively provide such support because the requirements of real responsiveness can conflict with the requirements of multi-user time-sharing OSes.

+- Traditional UNIX implementations are **NOT** realtime OSes, although realtime variants have been devised.
+Real time variants of Linux have also been created, and recent Linux Kernels are moving toward full native support for real time applications.

+- `POSIX.1b` defined a number of extensions to `POSIX.1` for the support of real-time applications.
+These include:
+  - asynchronous I/O.
+  - shared memory.
+  - memory mapped files.
+  - memory locking.
+  - realtime clocks and timers.
+  - alternative scheduling policies.
+  - realtime signals.
+  - messages queue.
+  - semaphores.
+- Even though they do strictly qualify as realtime.